-For management purposes, the Group is organised into three (2014: three) reportable operating segments as follows:
+For management purposes, the Group is organised into two (2017: two) reportable operating segments as follows:

-- (a) the property investment segment mainly comprises rental income from investment properties; - (b) the trading and investments segment includes the trading of securities and investment income from securities investment and investment holding; and - (c) the corporate and others segment.
+- (a) the property investment segment mainly comprises rental income from investment properties; and - (b) the trading and investment segment includes the trading of securities and investment income from securities investment and investment holding.

 Management monitors the results of the Group's operating segments separately for the purpose of making decisions about resources allocation and performance assessment.
-Segment performance is evaluated based on reportable segment profit/loss, which is a measure of adjusted profit/loss before tax from operations.
-The adjusted profit/loss before tax is measured consistently with the Group's profit/loss before tax from operations except that interest income from loans and receivables, fair value gains/losses on investment properties, share of profits and losses of an associate, finance costs and other gains are excluded from such measurement.
+Segment performance is evaluated based on reportable segment profit/loss, which is a measure of adjusted profit/loss before tax.
+The adjusted profit/loss before tax is measured consistently with the Group's profit/loss before tax except that unallocated corporate expenses, interest income on bank deposits, fair value gains/losses on investment properties, share of profits and losses of an associate, finance costs and other gains are excluded from such measurement.

-Segment assets exclude pledged deposits and cash and cash equivalents as these assets are managed on a group basis.
+Segment assets exclude pledged deposits, cash and cash equivalents and other unallocated head office and corporate assets as these assets are managed on a group basis.

-Segment liabilities exclude interest-bearing bank and other borrowings, tax payable, and deferred tax liabilities as these liabilities are managed on a group basis.
+Segment liabilities exclude other borrowings, tax payable, deferred tax liabilities and unallocated head office and corporate liabilities as these liabilities are managed on a group basis.

-There are no sales or other transactions between the operating segments during the year (2014: Nil).
+There are no sales or other transactions between the operating segments during the year (2017: Nil).